ARMmbed/mbed-cli/README.md

 __I want a clean update (and discard uncommitted changes)__

 Run `mbed update [branch] --clean`

+It's important to remember that specifying a branch to `mbed update` would only checkout that branch and won't automatically merge/fast-forward to the remote/upstream branch.
+You can run `mbed update` to merge (fast-forward) your local branch with the latest remote branch.
+On git you can do `git pull`.

 **Case 2: I want to update a program or a library to a specific revision or a tag**